k-haynie/scottbot/README.md

 Once everything is configured, you should be able to hit the green "Run" button to launch your repl.

 After your repl is launched, a webview should open with a cursory webpage declaring that your bot is alive.
-If you log in to UptimeRobot, you can add a new monitor by using the webview's URL and the `http(s)` monitor option to keep your repl (and by proxy your bot) up and running even after you close your repl tab.
+If you log in to UptimeRobot, you can add a new monitor by using the webview's URL and the `http(s)` monitor option to keep your repl (and thus your bot) up and running even after you close your repl tab.
 <br />

 Congratulations!
 You have successfully created an AI chatbot!